Gladstone–Dale relation: Examples

+Alcohol and water

+Consider a mixture of ethanol and water in a ratio of m ∶ (1 − m).
+Although the mass is conserved on mixing, the volume of ethanol-water mixtures is smaller than the total volume of the pure liquids due to the formation of ethanol-water bonds.
+If one plots the volume V against the ethanol fraction m, the result is a quadratic-like curve; the density ρ = 1/V is similarly a curve.
+However, the plot of the refractive index of the mixture n against m is linear.

+Solids

 In the 1900s, the Gladstone–Dale relation was applied to glass, synthetic crystals and minerals.
 Average values for the refractivity of oxides such as MgO or SiO_{2} give good to excellent agreement between the calculated and measured average indices of refraction of minerals.
 However, specific values of refractivity are required to deal with different structure-types, and the relation required modification to deal with structural polymorphs and the birefringence of anisotropic crystal structures.

 In recent optical crystallography, Gladstone–Dale constants for the refractivity of ions were related to the inter-ionic distances and angles of the crystal structure.
 The ionic refractivity depends on 1/d^{2}, where d is the inter-ionic distance, indicating that a particle-like photon refracts locally due to the electrostatic Coulomb force between ions.